 The purpose of this award is to recognize academic success in the classroom.

 Selection standards are:

-- 3.5 cumulative grade point average through the first semester of Grade 12 - Achievement of at least 85th percentile in Math or reading on the ACT (score of 25) or SAT (score of 620) exams. - These students receive an award certificate in recognition of Outstanding Academic Excellence, a lapel pin and a letter from President Barrack Obama.
+- 3.5 cumulative grade point average through the first semester of Grade 12 - Achievement of at least 85th percentile in Math or reading on the ACT (score of 25) or SAT (score of 620) exams. - These students receive an award certificate in recognition of Outstanding Academic Excellence, a lapel pin and a letter

-NHS Academic Excellence Medallion
+Academic Excellence Medallion